About the Program

 Who is Eligible?

 All undergraduate students enrolled and matriculated in an accredited undergraduate degree program at a two or four year institution of higher education in the state.
-Those already holding a Bachelor's Degree are not eligible for program participation.
+Those already holding a Bachelor's Degree are not eligible for formal program participation.
+Those already holding a B.A. degree may seek a placement with a legislator as a volunteer or "non-program intern."
+Non program interns can apply here.

 Connecticut residents attending out-of-state colleges are eligible to apply, but should contact us directly prior to application to the program.